lagbolt/library/TechServices.md

 Third, this would provide a record of the books used for this page in case the page was temporarily retired.

+The catalog and the collection provide a service to patrons, and tagging provides a way to enrich that channel using terms that are logical for patrons.

 #### Using readers advisory

 Before I get to the mechanics of readers advisory — something, I want to make clear, I know nothing about — I want to talk about pamphlets.